ubisoft/mixer/docs/index.rst

 Collaborating
 -------------

-Learn how to collaborate with friends or colleagues either on the :doc:`same LAN</collaborate/lan>` or through :doc:`Internet</collaborate/internet>`.
+Learn how to collaborate with friends or colleagues either on the :ref:`same LAN<lan>` or through :ref:`Internet<internet>`.

 .. toctree::
    :maxdepth: 2
    :hidden:
    :caption: Collaboration

-   /collaborate/lan
+   /collaborate/get-connected
-   /collaborate/internet
+   /collaborate/work-together

 Advanced usage